CompSciLauren/awesome-git-hooks/README.md

 invoked by "git receive-pack" with arguments: refname sha1-old sha1-new

 - [update](https://github.com/CompSciLauren/awesome-git-hooks/blob/master/update-hooks/prevent-unannotated-tags.hook) - Block unannotated tags from entering.

-## Helpful Hints

-You can bypass pre-commit or commit-msg hooks by adding `--no-verify` to the end of either command.

-If hooks fail to execute, make sure your hook files are executable (chmod +x).

 ## Written Guides